aadinoyiibrahim/income/README.md

 ## running with docker

-assuming you have docker destop installed.
+Assuming you have docker destop installed.
 Open the Docker Desktop application.
 Next, build the docker image by runing the following on your commandline

 ```bash
 docker build --no-cache -t ml_predict_app .